What Is Sealing or Expunging A Criminal History Record:

 Sealing or Expunging a criminal history record is a legal process that allows certain records to be hidden from public view.

-Sealing and/or Expunging your criminal history record can improve your ability to pass a background check when looking for a job, applying for a mortgage or refinancing, applying for a credit card, or even when applying for school.
+Sealing and/or Expunging your criminal history record can improve your ability to pass a background check when looking for a job, applying for a mortgage or refinancing, applying for a credit card, or even when applying for a school.

 Florida Statutes (F.S.)
 Sections 943.0585 (Court-ordered expunction of criminal history records) and 943.059 (Court-ordered sealing of criminal history records) set forth the criteria that must be met in order to be eligible to have an adult or juvenile criminal history record sealed or expunged by a court.